jweaver72/EGZUMMER-WIKI/Home.md

 On this wiki the (custom and extended) functions are described, which have been realized with this adapted firmware ;-)

-This Manual is located as Wiki at https://github.com/egzumer/uv-k5-firmware-custom/wiki
+This Manual is located as Wiki at https://github.com/egzumer/uv-k5-firmware-custom/wiki and has been updated for [`Release v0.17`](https://github.com/egzumer/uv-k5-firmware-custom/releases)

 If you have a _suggestion to add to this Wiki_, please report the suggestion here under [Discussion](https://github.com/egzumer/uv-k5-firmware-custom/discussions).